Skip to main content

 Bisphosphonates

 Bisphosphonates are the most common family of drugs used to treat osteoporosis.
 They are part of the group of osteoporosis medications known as anti-resorptives.
-There are four bisphosphonates currently approved for use in Canada: alendronate (Fosamax ®), etidronate (Didrocal ®), risedronate (Actonel ®) and zoledronic acid (Aclasta®).
-Also available are: Actonel DR™, Fosavance® (Fosamax® with vitamin D) and several generic versions.
+There are three bisphosphonates currently approved for use in Canada: alendronate (Fosamax ®), risedronate (Actonel ®) and zoledronic acid (Aclasta®).
+Also available are: Actonel DR™(DR = delayed release), Fosavance® (alendronate with vitamin D) and several generic versions.

 Denosumab

-Parathyroid hormone analogues belong to a class of osteoporosis medications which can promote bone growth.
+Parathyroid hormone analogues belong to a class of osteoporosis medications which can promote bone growth (also known as bone formation or anabolic agents).
 In Canada, there are currently three commercially available products in this class.
 The generic name of these medications is teriparatide.

-Hormone Therapy (HT) or estrogen/progesterone, is commonly used to relieve the symptoms of menopause.
-However, because estrogen plays such an important role in maintaining bone, HT is another option to consider to treat osteoporosis if you are also seeking relief from symptoms of menopause.
+Menopause Hormone Therapy (MHT), with estrogen/progesterone, is commonly used to relieve the symptoms of menopause.
+Because estrogen plays such an important role in maintaining bone, MHT is another option to consider to treat osteoporosis if you are also seeking relief from symptoms of menopause.

 Selective Estrogen Receptor Modulators (SERMs)